direktiv/direktiv/README.md

 ### Workflow specification

-The below example is the minimal configuration needed for a workflow, following the [workflow language specification](https://docs.direktiv.io/docs/specification.html):
+The below example is the minimal configuration needed for a orchestration workflow, following the [workflow language specification](https://docs.direktiv.io/docs/specification.html):

 ```yaml
 id: helloworld